With a vast array of different website platforms available, it can be a daunting decision for web newbies wanting to create a small business website.

 Squarespace provides a range of different plans. $10 to $15 per month for a basic website, and $20 to $30 per month for an online store.
 This includes access to templates, a free custom domain, SSL security and 24/7 support.
 The more expensive plans provide email, ad words and mobile metrics.

 As above, Wix also has a range of plans from as little as $3 per month up to $16 per month.
 The plans include a free domain, ad vouchers, form builder app, site booster app and email campaigns.

-Via the WordPress interface, you can access a number of free themes to base your site build on.
+With the WordPress interface, you can access several free themes to base your site build on.
 However, like anything you get what you pay for.
-So I’d always recommend purchasing a premium theme that in some cases offers an off-the-shelf ready made website that just needs content and branding.
+So I’d always recommend purchasing a premium theme that in some cases offers an off-the-shelf ready-made website that just needs content and branding.
 A good WordPress theme will cost anything from $40-80.

 Both Squarespace and Wix provide a large number of high quality ready to go templates for free, that should suit most situations.
 Having looked at both, I can confirm the design is top class.

 To optimise WordPress correctly for SEO, you are required to add several plugins to improve the site speed and SEO.
 You can get most of what you require for free.
 Once loaded, you add your titles, meta descriptions, keywords and image titles.
 A plugin such as Yoast will guide you through what needs to be done and it provides a handy traffic light system so you know what page improvements are required.

 Squarespace and Wix both have inbuilt SEO apps included in their packages.
 Originally this tool wasn’t that great, but now experts from the likes of SEOMOZ are endorsing them for being pretty good.
 And in some cases better at boosting rankings than WordPress.